Home Demonstration Gardens

 Naturalistic Garden

 The Ludwick Naturalistic Garden is an informal backyard garden with small stone patio and bench, a wide variety of native and a few non-native perennials, shrubs and trees.
 At the upper end is a mother and child sculpture by Michael Price.
 The garden is framed by white fir (Abies concolor) and white pine (Pinus strobus) and includes some unusual plants such as sweetfern (Comptonia peregrina) and bladdernut (Staphylea trifolia).
-This garden contains some 40 genera with 9 species of trees, 9 species of shrubs and 45 species of perennials.
+This garden contains some 40 genera with nine species of trees, nine species of shrubs and 45 species of perennials.

 Patio & Container Garden